Using query parameters

 Advanced templating using dynamic parameters

-In order to perform more complex queries, it is possible to use flow control operators like if, else and elif in combination with the defined() function, which will allow you to check if a parameter has been received or not and act accordingly.
+To build more complex queries, use flow control operators like if, else and elif in combination with the defined() function, which helps you to check if a parameter whether a parameter has been received and act accordingly.

-Those control statements need to be enclosed in curly brackets with percentages {%..%} as in the following example:
+Tinybird's templating system is based on the Tornado Python framework, and uses Python syntax.
+You must enclose control statements in curly brackets with percentages {%..%} as in the following example:

 Advanced templating using dynamic parameters